 We believe we were the first company to offer a commercially available power source using microturbine technology.
 We offer microturbines from 30 kilowatts ("kW") up to 1 megawatt in electric power output, designed for commercial, industrial, and utility users.
 Our 30 kW ("C30") microturbine can produce enough electricity to power a small convenience store.
 The 60 kW and 65 kW ("C60 Series") microturbine can produce enough heat to provide hot water to a 100-room hotel while also providing about one-third of its electrical requirements.
-Our 200 kW ("C200") microturbine is well suited for larger hotels, office buildings, and wastewater treatment plants, among others, By packaging the C200 microturbine power modules into an International Organization for Standardization ("ISO") sized container, Capstone has created a family of microturbine offerings from 600 kW up to one megawatt in a compact footprint.
+Our 200 kW ("C200") microturbine is well suited for larger hotels, office buildings, and wastewater treatment plants, among others.
+By packaging the C200 microturbine power modules into an International Organization for Standardization ("ISO") sized container, Capstone has created a family of microturbine offerings from 600 kW up to one megawatt in a compact footprint.
 Our 1000 kW ("C1000 Series") microturbines are well suited for utility substations, larger commercial and industrial facilities and remote oil and gas applications.
 Our microturbines combine patented air-bearing technology, advanced combustion technology and sophisticated power electronics to form efficient and ultra low emission electricity and cooling and heat production systems.
 Because of our air-bearing technology, our microturbines do not require liquid lubricants.
 This means they do not require routine maintenance to change and dispose of oil or other liquid lubricants, as do the most common competing products.
 Capstone microturbines can be fueled by various sources including natural gas, propane, sour gas, renewable fuels such as landfill or digester gas, kerosene, diesel and biodiesel.
 The C60 Series and C200 microturbines are available with integrated heat exchangers, making them easy to engineer and install in applications where hot water is used.
 Our C60 Series was certified by the California Air Resources Board ("CARB") to meet its stringent 2007 emissions requirements-the same emissions standard used to certify fuel cells and the same emissions levels as a state-of-the-art central power plant.
 Our C65 Landfill and Digester Gas systems were certified in January 2008 by CARB to meet 2008 waste gas emissions requirements for landfill and digester gas applications.
-In March 2009, our 30-kilowatt microturbines successfully demonstrated ultra-low emissions by complying with the Environmental Protection Agency and CARB 2010 emissions requirements which reduced previous requirements for NOx by 86%, carbon monoxide (CO) by 98%, and volatile organic compounds (VOCs) by 98%.
+In March 2009, our C30 liquid fueled (LF) microturbine engine successfully demonstrated ultra-low emissions by complying with the Environmental Protection Agency and CARB 2010 emissions requirements which required a reduction of NOx by more than 80%.
+In December 2010, our C30 compressed natural gas (CNG) microturbine engine was also certified to comply with CARB 2010 requirements for on-road heavy duty diesel engines for urban buses.